 In 1785, son Jacques joined the company.
 In 1792 this increased the sales volume to almost three million bottles.
 The family survived the French Revolution miraculously, despite the nobility, and the “citizen of Hennessy” was very respected.
 Until 1969 the management of the company always passed from father to son.
 The company is still under the influence of the family, but was founded in 1971 with the champagne house Moët et Chandon merged.
 Today both belong to the group LVMH, Hennessy has the largest reservoir of distillates, which rest in 230,000 barrels in 35 camps.
 The oldest distillates from the Paradis are a hundred years old or more.
 The Fillioux family has been responsible for this for seven generations.
 The barrels are made in French in their own cooper shop (Taransaud) Oak manufactured.

-The extensive product range includes, among others, the VS (Very Superieur) with three stars (from two and a half to ten years old distillates), the VSOP "Privilège" (from four and a half to 25-year distillates, first delivered to the English royal family in 1817), the XO (Distillates between ten and 70 years, for this the first carafe used for a cognac was created), the "Paradis", as well as the showpiece the VSOP "Davidoff Extra" (consciously chosen name in connection with the famous Cigar brand ).
-From the latter, there is also a variant "Davidoff Classic", which is assembled from up to 40 years matured in barrels distillates.
+The extensive product range includes the VS (Very Superieur) with three stars (from two and a half to ten year old distillates), the VSOP "Privilège" (from four and a half to 25-year-old distillates, first delivered to the English royal family in 1817), the XO (Distillates between ten and 70 years, for this the first carafe was used for a cognac), the "Paradis", and as a showpiece the VSOP "Davidoff Extra" (deliberately chosen name in connection with the famous Cigar brand ).
+There is also a “Davidoff Classic” variant of the latter, which is assembled from distillates matured in barrels for up to 40 years.
 The product then matures in the barrel for another 18 months before being bottled.
-The Hennessy Cognac has a special relation to the mysterious “ Poe Toaster who visited the tomb of the writer for decades.
+Hennessy cognac has a special connection to the mysterious “ Poe Toaster who visited the writer's grave for decades.